benyasin/dapp-tutorial/README.md

 * npm run serve
 * select some account in Longclaw and vote some candidate.

-## Rock number

-> rocking number for buy a car.

-> 1、Everyone can input its information by itself

-> 2、Only the owner can rock the number, pass a quantity to release some number

-#### Local Environment Setup

-* start Longclaw successfully

-#### Vote

-* npm install
-* robin build
-* robin deploy
-* `mocha test/RockContract.spec.js -g addPerson` or `Run 'addPerson'` in WebStorm
-* npm run serve
-* select some account in Longclaw and add them as the person waiting for number.
-* Using the owner account to trigger the rock number button.

 ### more tutorials and examples will come soon...